 The agricultural improvement of grasslands has intensified significantly since the 1930s, leading to the loss of many natural and semi-natural types of grassland.
 Today, the increasingly rare and fragmented upland semi-natural grasslands of high conservation value, such as those at Berthlwyd, are protected by law.
 Berthlwyd Farm is a Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).

-In 2013, Berthlwyd Farm was awarded Coronation Meadow status.
+In 2013, Berthlwyd Farm was awarded Coronation Meadow (link to external website) status.

 To keep these wonderful wildflower meadows returning each year, traditional farming methods are used.
 This involves cutting the hayfields once a year in late summer – mid-July to early August.
 If it was done any earlier, the plants would be prevented from setting seed for the following year.